mkachevskiy/testTask/README.md

 # Home task for a company

 # Info
-The project contains UI tests for verify skill set on given web site.
+The project contains UI tests for verify skill set on the web site.

 # Setup
 1. Open the project in IDE